 - There are many options available such as scratching posts, cat trees, and cardboard scratching boxes.
 Find out which your cat prefers texture-wise, as well as whether he prefers a vertical or horizontal scratcher.

 - The placement of scratchers is very important.
 Cats often stretch or scratch when they wake up, so try placing one near where your cat sleeps.
-It may also be effective to place a scratcher near or in front of a cat’s preferred, yet undesirable, scratching object (e.g. corner of the couch).
+It may also be helpful to place a scratcher near or in front of a cat’s preferred, yet undesirable, scratching object (e.g. corner of the couch).

 - It’s good to have a variety of toys available so your cat has something “new” to play with each day.